 You can edit several kinds of Hyperlinks on a web page, including external, mail-to, links to other pages of the website, anchors on the same page, downloadable files, and more.
 Hover over a Hyperlink, and click Edit Link to proceed.
 For more information, see Edit Hyperlinks and Upload Files.

-- Once the changes to your site are complete, hit publish to commit the changes and view them on your live site.
-If however you are unhappy with the changes you’ve made, you can always discard changes.
+- Once the changes to your site are complete, hit Publish to commit the changes and view them on your live site.
+If you are unhappy with the changes you’ve made, you can always discard the changes.
 This will reset your site’s content to what it was the last time that you published.

 On the Insert Link dialog, choose to add any of the following types of targets to the link: